santiment/academy/src/docs/metrics/details/social-data.md

 We collect posts from [Farcaster](https://www.farcaster.xyz/)

-In the metric name this source is typed as `Farcaster`.
+In the metrics' names this source is typed as `farcaster`.
 Example:
 `social_volume_farcaster`

 **Latency**: The scraper goes though all the new posts once per 5 minute.